climatepolicyradar/website/src/routes/latest/using-machine-learning-to-classify-climate-targets.md

 topics:
   - Blog
 excerpt: >-
-  With the fist biennial transparency report (BTR) submissions due to the UNFCCC this year, and the next round of nationally determined contributions (NDCs) in 2025, all eyes will be on targets: reporting on targets, and progress against them.
+  With the first biennial transparency report (BTR) submissions due to the UNFCCC this year, and the next round of nationally determined contributions (NDCs) in 2025, all eyes will be on targets: reporting on targets, and progress against them.

   That is why the team at Climate Policy Radar has developed a classifier that automatically extracts net zero targets, emissions reduction targets, and any other quantified target by a national government.
 featured: false
 ---
-With the fist [biennial transparency report](https://unfccc.int/biennial-transparency-reports) (BTR) submissions due to the UNFCCC this year, and the next round of [nationally determined contributions](https://sdg.iisd.org/news/un-initiative-enters-next-phase-to-support-new-round-of-ndcs/#:~:text=The%20next%20round%20of%20nationally,is%20able%20to%20do%20so.%E2%80%9D) (NDCs) in 2025, all eyes will be on targets: reporting on targets, and progress against them.
+With the first [biennial transparency report](https://unfccc.int/biennial-transparency-reports) (BTR) submissions due to the UNFCCC this year, and the next round of [nationally determined contributions](https://sdg.iisd.org/news/un-initiative-enters-next-phase-to-support-new-round-of-ndcs/#:~:text=The%20next%20round%20of%20nationally,is%20able%20to%20do%20so.%E2%80%9D) (NDCs) in 2025, all eyes will be on targets: reporting on targets, and progress against them.

 That is why the team at Climate Policy Radar has developed a classifier that automatically extracts net zero targets, emissions reduction targets, and any other quantified target by a national government.